google/ldif/README.md

 you want to use.
 You could make a dataset with just a test split for a comparison, for example.
-Note that for convenience the code tries to check if the class names are wordnet synsets and will convert them to shapenet names (i.e. 02691156 -> airplane), if they are (if it can't detect a synset it will just use the folder name as the class name).
+Note that for convenience the code tries to check if the class names are wordnet synsets and will convert them to shapenet names (i.e. 02691156 -> airplane) if they are-- if it can't detect a synset it will just use the folder name as the class name.

 Note that .ply files are required, but the GAPS library provides a shell utility for converting between file formats.
 You can do `./ldif/gaps/bin/x86_64/msh2msh mesh.obj mesh.ply` as an example conversion, which will read mesh.obj and write a new file mesh.ply to disk.

-It is very important that the input meshes be watertight (at training time).
+It is very important that the input meshes be watertight at training time.
 GAPS provides a program msh2df that can do the conversion, if you are not interested in exactly replicating the OccNet experiment's process.
 Here is an example command that will make a unit-cube sized mesh watertight: